University of East Anglia

 Role at Tyndall

-My job is to ensure the most effective internal comms and external evidence-based science communication and stakeholder engagement across all of the Tyndall Centre partnership; take care of internal comms, and deliver operations in support of researchers at all ranks.
+My job is to ensure the most effective external evidence-based science communication and stakeholder engagement across all of the Tyndall Centre partnership; take care of internal comms, and deliver operations in support of researchers at all ranks.

 Role at Council

 Headquarters at UEA

 I am a science communicator who specialises in knowledge transfer of climate change and other environmental research to audiences that are outside of academia.
 I have over two decades of experience of UK and international environmental sciences research, most of it as a science communicator.
 I am interdisciplinary with a humanities MSc in Science Communication, a science degree in Environmental Biology, and I am a fully apprenticed Radar Engineer.
-This means that I have worked in communication since the age of 16 - taking responsibility for how we are heard is not the same as what it is that we think we said.
+You'd like to know how to deliver the best engagement and communication?
+How you are heard is not the same as what you think you said.